-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, fibromyalgia or death from fibromyalgia is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting fibromyalgia or death from fibromyalgia, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 9 March 2021 concerning fibromyalgia in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

-- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'fibromyalgia' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning experiencing severe childhood abuse, for clinical onset only; - new factor in subsection 9(2) concerning being overweight or obese, for clinical onset only; - new factor in subsection 9(3) concerning having an autoimmune inflammatory condition which is associated with the development of arthritis, for clinical onset only; - new definitions of 'being overweight or obese', 'BMI', 'MRCA', 'specified list of regions' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'relevant service', 'symptom severity scale' and 'widespread pain index' in Schedule 1 Dictionary; and - deleting the definition of 'specified areas'.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 9 March 2021 concerning fibromyalgia in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'fibromyalgia' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning experiencing severe childhood abuse, for clinical onset only; - revising the factor in subsection 9(2) concerning being overweight or obese, for clinical onset only; - revising the factor in subsection 9(3) concerning having an autoimmune inflammatory condition which is associated with the development of arthritis, for clinical onset only; - new factor in subsection 9(4) concerning experiencing a category 1A stressor, for clinical onset only; - new factor in subsection 9(5) concerning having a severe, chronic medical condition, for clinical onset only; - new definitions of 'being overweight or obese', 'BMI', 'category 1A stressor', 'MRCA', 'severe, chronic medical condition', 'specified list of regions' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'relevant service', 'symptom severity scale score' and 'widespread pain index' in Schedule 1 Dictionary; and - deleting the definitions of 'being obese', 'inflammatory arthritis' and 'specified areas'.